Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 ### Active and inactive

-Workers can be *active* (available for running activities and cultures), or inactive.
-Inactive Pioreactors can still be assigned to experiments, but won't response to commands to run activities or participate in experiment profiles.
+Workers can be *active* (available for running activities), or inactive.
+Inactive Pioreactors can still be assigned to experiments, but won't respond to commands to run activities or participate in experiment profiles.
+Inactive is a useful tool for taking a Pioreactor temporarily out of an experiment or cluster.

-Turning a worker to inactive will halt all it's activities.
+Turning a worker to inactive will halt all its activities.

 ### Possible cluster topologies